edelgrace/blog/content/post/2010-02-27-i-love-nine-hours-of-marching-band.md

 For the first half hour, we did this thing called conditioning.
 Mike and Josh (marching instructors that are very hot and in their early twenties) make us do some sort of activity that gets us across the gym floor.
 Sprinting, lunges, grape vines, etc etc. It's to check that we're fit.
 We're in a marching band, not a basketball team, but I guess fitness is a good thing.

 We blocked a whole lot today.
 From charts 20 something to 45.
 Ugh, it was exhausting.
 Blocking is basicaly learning our show.
 We march to our dots which is a spot on a field.
 Our marching makes pretty shapes and such.
 It's really hard since we have to learn it by muscle memory.
-I use people for markers even though I probably shouldn't&#8230; But I got through it!
+I use people for markers even though I probably shouldn't...
+But I got through it!
 I only epically failed once or twice (marching in the wrong direction is always geniousness).

 Ahh and then in lunch, the microwave in the band room somehow broke.
 Cloud's popcorn didn't pop well enough haha.
 Lunch was very interesting.
 For once I was surrounded by Cloud's friends.
 Which some are my friends as well.
 There's this guy named Jeff who's a tuba.
 He has this amazing low voice and he sounds like the Kool-Aid man.